frankhart2018/typy/Doc/faq/windows.rst

 How do I make an executable from a Python script?
 -------------------------------------------------

-See :ref:`faq-create-standalone-binary` for a list of tools that can be used to make executables.
+See `cx_Freeze <https://anthony-tuininga.github.io/cx_Freeze/>`_ for a distutils extension that allows you to create console and GUI executables from Python code.
+`py2exe <http://www.py2exe.org/>`_, the most popular extension for building Python 2.x-based executables, does not yet support Python 3 but a version that does is in development.

 Is a ``*.pyd`` file the same as a DLL?